Carpet Kit Buyer's Guide

 - Automotive carpet kits are made up of interior floor coverings installed in a vehicle.

-- These carpets are either molded or precisely cut and sewn to fit snugly over the contours of the floor pan.
+- The carpets are either molded or precisely cut and sewn to fit snugly over the contours of the floor pan.

-- This floor covering is what keeps you from stepping on a bare metal floor pan.
-At the same time, the density of its foam backing doubles as a sound and heat barrier for your interiors.
+- They fit over the metal floor pan.
+The density of their backing doubles as a sound and heat barrier for your interiors.

-- Carpet replacement costs will vary depending on your vehicle’s specific year, make, and model.
-OE replacement carpet kits will typically cost you anywhere between $5 to $900.
+- OE carpet kits will typically cost you anywhere between $5 to $900.

 - Stains and torn sections are the most common signs that you should have this part replaced.

-As you go in and out of your vehicle, it’s likely that you’re tracking mud, rocks, and all kinds of dirt inside your car.
-If you eat inside your car—especially if you have kids—it’s inevitable for food and drinks to get spilled on the floor of your vehicle.
-Even if the rubber floor mats can easily be removed and cleaned as needed, the carpet underneath can get stained and retain unwanted smells.
-If you’re encountering these problems, it may be time to consider replacing your automotive carpet kit.
+As you go in and out of your vehicle, it’s likely that you’re tracking mud, rocks, and all kinds of dirt into its cabin.
+If you eat inside your car, it’s inevitable for food and drinks to get spilled on the floor of your vehicle, especially if you have kids.
+Even if its rubber floor mats can easily be removed and cleaned as needed, the carpet underneath can get stained and retain unwanted smells.
+If you’re encountering these problems, it may be time to get a carpet kit.

-Automotive carpet kits are made up of interior floor coverings installed in a vehicle.
+Automotive carpet kits consist of interior floor coverings installed in a vehicle.
 These carpets are either molded or precisely cut and sewn to fit snugly over the contours of the floor pan.
-These are typically made from different types of fibers woven using varying techniques.
-Here are some of your options for auto carpet replacement.
+They are typically made from different types of fibers woven using varying techniques.

-This type of material is also referred to as Nylon Cut Pile.
-It was original in most vehicles in the 70s and is still used by car manufacturers today.
+This type of material is also referred to as the nylon cut pile.
+It was used in most vehicles in the 70s and is still used by car manufacturers today.
 This material is a cost-effective alternative to most wool carpets.

 Nylon Dense Pile

-This is a higher quality alternative to the Nylon Cut Pile.
-Others simply refer to this material as Dense Pile.
-It is generally denser and more durable.
-It’s a good option for car owners who don’t want to spend on imported wool carpets but want something that looks more high-end than Nylon Pile.
+This is a better alternative to the Nylon cut pile.
+Also known as "dense pile," it is generally denser and more durable than most materials.
+It’s a good option for car owners who don’t want to spend on imported wool carpets but want something that looks more high-end than the nylon pile.

 This material is original in most American cars in the 1950s.
-This is also commonly referred to as “Salt and Pepper” because each color is two-toned with black.
+This is also commonly referred to as “salt and pepper” because of its two-toned black color.
 It is characterized by its heavy, twisted loops.

 Typically seen in vehicles in the 50s, this carpet material has a low, tightly woven design that comes with a high-density foam backing.